 Heather Cayton, Managing Director

 Heather Cayton is a Research Technician at North Carolina State University and the Managing Director of ConservationCorridor.org.
-She received her B.S. from the University of Virginia and her M.S. from Virginia Tech, and has spent the past four years studying corridors and rare butterflies in North Carolina.
+She received her B.S. from the University of Virginia and her M.S. from Virginia Tech, and has spent the past five years studying corridors and rare butterflies in North Carolina.

 Heather’s recent digests ->